gileck/book-reader-app/book-parser/parser/steps/05-sentence-detection/README.md

 - Each text chunk has `paragraphIndex` field indicating which paragraph it belongs to
 - Headers have `paragraphIndex: null`
 - Image markers preserved in text content for Step 5-1 processing
-- Combined sentences meet 50-200 word target while respecting paragraph boundaries
+- Optional backward merge for ultra‑short sentences (< 10 words) within the same paragraph

 ## Technical Approach